merliot/dean-demo/README.md

 # Dean Demo

+This is a demo of [Dean](https://github.com/merliot/dean), a Go framework for making things.
+It's also a demo on TinyGo networking using netdev.

 ![](images/desk_image.jpg)

 *Hardware setup*

 ## Install Hub

-The four microcontrollers connect to the hub.
+The four microcontrollers connect to a hub.
 The hub is a webserver and presents a view to the microcontrollers.

 I've installed the hub on a VM running on GCP with Ubuntu on the cheapest VM option ($5/month).